 - 1 Tbsp sesame oil (for drizzling, at the end)

-- Once you start cooking, it goes very fast so make sure everything is ready beforehand.
+- Note: Once you start cooking, it goes very fast so make sure everything is ready beforehand.

 - Marinate pork belly: in a large bowl, combine pork belly, gochujang, soy sauce, and sugar and mix well.